CryptechTest/config/README.txt

 A chat command is also available for editing the configuration directly in-game.
 Simply type '/config' followed by the mod name to configure (requires the "server" privilege).

-Special Note: In order to use the chat command you must add "conf" to the list of trusted mods in minetest.conf, otherwise the editing functionality will be disabled.
+Special Note: Before using the chat command you must add "config" to the list of trusted mods in minetest.conf, otherwise the editing functionality will be disabled.

 Repository